manuelSolisPortfolio/api-Rest-Flask/README.md

 - Docker Compose
 - Kubernetes
 - Python
+- Bandit
+- Safety
+- SonarQube
+- Jenkins
+- Snyk

 ## Purpose
-This API was created to be used in my portfolio.
+This API was created to be used as portfolio.

 ## Development Methodology
 - Test-Driven Development (TDD) is followed for development.